 One Bear Place #97326

 Dr. Lindsay Wilkinson’s research and teaching interests include medical sociology, social stratification and health, aging and the life course, and quantitative methods.
-Her current projects include an examination of financial strain and health among older adults during the Great Recession, dual trajectories of health problems and poverty among young and middle-aged women over 36 years, and the influence of childhood disadvantage on health problems in middle and later life.
-Planned future projects include an investigation of the role of resilience in understanding mental health during the Great Recession, and a study of whether exposure to economic adversity manifests in biological risk factors.
+Her current projects include an examination of financial strain and health among older adults during the Great Recession, including the role of resilience, and trajectories of health problems and poverty among young and middle-aged women over three decades.
+She is also investigating unmet needs among chronic disease patients and their family caregivers.

 Ferraro, Kenneth F. and Lindsay R. Wilkinson.
-Forthcoming.
-“Alternative Measures of Health Ratings for Predicting Mortality: Is Past or Future Orientation More Important?”
-The Gerontologist.
+2015.
+"Alternative Measures of Health Ratings for Predicting Mortality: Is Past or Future Orientation More Improtant?"
+The Gerontologist 55(5):836-844.

 - Graduate Program

 - NRC Ranks Baylor Sociology Among Nation's Best